vinitwadgaonkar/cozmo-voice-assistant/README.md

 - Latency oracle for smart routing
 - VAD-based early triggering

+**Proof of Performance:** See `examples/` directory for real session logs, conversation transcripts, and measured metrics from actual system execution.

 ## Overview

 This system provides real-time Hindi/Hinglish voice conversations over LiveKit with optimized latency through a layered response architecture.
 The implementation uses Pipecat for pipeline orchestration, Sarvam AI for Hindi speech services, and OpenAI for language generation.